Algorithmic idealism: what should you believe to experience next?: Example: how to think about the simulation hypothesis

-In summary, \textbf{Algorithmic Idealism rejects Premise 5):} even if there are many more simulated civilizations than unsimulated ones, this does not imply that you should think that you are probably simulated.
+In summary, \textbf{algorithmic idealism rejects Premise 5):} even if there are many more simulated civilizations than unsimulated ones, this does not imply that you should think that you are probably simulated.
 It is not the number of the realizations that is relevant, but what a universal method of inductive inference would predict based on your current self state.
+Note that this is not an \textit{epistemic} statement, i.e.\ merely a description of what some method of induction gives you, but a \textit{lawlike} claim that you will \textit{actually probably} not observe any unusual simulation-indicating experiences in the future.

-It is important to note that Algorithmic Idealism does \textit{not} tell you without further qualification that you are probably not simulated.
-For instance, it claims that there is no ontological difference between the following two claims: \begin{compactitem} \item[(a)] You will continue to experience base reality because you are actually embedded in base reality. \item[(b)] You will continue to experience base reality because you are embedded in a very accurate simulation of it. \end{compactitem} According to Algorithmic Idealism, you are \textit{unembedded}, and hence both statements are equally meaningless: their formulation contains a category mistake.
+It is important to note that algorithmic idealism does \textit{not} tell you without further qualification that you are probably not simulated.
+For instance, it claims that there is no ontological difference between the following two claims: \begin{compactitem} \item[(a)] You will continue to experience base reality because you are actually embedded in base reality. \item[(b)] You will continue to experience base reality because you are embedded in a very accurate simulation of it. \end{compactitem} According to algorithmic idealism, you are \textit{unembedded}, and hence both statements are equally meaningless: their formulation contains a category mistake.
 In particular, there is no sense in which any one of them would be ``more correct'' than the other.